Department of Veteran Affairs Hospital - Dallas Texas

 Department of Veteran Affairs Hospital - Dallas, TX

-Department Of Veteran Affairs Hospital is a alcohol and drug treatment center located at 4500 South Lancaster Road in the 75216 zip code in Dallas, TX.
-It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veteran Affairs Hospital provides naltrexone administration, methadone maintenance and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by Department Of Veteran Affairs Hospital include relapse prevention, 12-step facilitation and anger management.
-Department Of Veteran Affairs Hospital also specializes in detox services and offers alcohol detox, opioid detox and methamphetamines detoxification.
+Department Of Veteran Affairs Hospital is a methadone and general addiction treatment center in Dallas, TX, situated at 4500 South Lancaster Road in the 75216 zip code.
+Department Of Veteran Affairs Hospital specializes in methadone detox, buprenorphine detox and buprenorphine maintenance.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Department Of Veteran Affairs Hospital include motivational interviewing, anger management and brief intervention.
+As part of its treatment program, Department Of Veteran Affairs Hospital also offers benzodiazepines detoxification, opioid detox and alcohol detox.
+In addition, it provides group counseling, employment counseling or training and health education services.
+Department Of Veteran Affairs Hospital caters its treatment program to women and men.

 Address: 4500 South Lancaster Road, Dallas, TX 75216